TeamNoLs/PS5-Bot/README.md

 I'm writing this section mostly for myself so I can log my progress and track any issues.

 * After getting the parallel crawlers up and running, I'm having trouble with the shared resources when I display what task is running.
 I included locks, but were still having an issue.
 Minor issue that can be diagnosed later

+* Need to test out Target bot stealth features.
+They had the toughest security measures in the past.